Mount Clara smelter: History

 The smelter was reported to run continuously and satisfactorily.
 During operation it was required to have three shifts of six men working on the furnace as well as around 300 men working in the mines in the area.
 It is believed that between 10,000 and 12,000 people lived in the area at the time.
 The main mine was about 1 mi away, around 560 ft higher.

-The use of the smelter but only operated until 1875 when it was closed and the Mount Clara copper ore was subsequently carted to the Mount Coora smelter for treatment, following the purchase of the Mount Clara holdings by the Mount Coora Copper Mining Company in 1874.
+The smelter only operated until 1875 when it was closed, and the Mount Clara copper ore was subsequently carted to the Mount Coora smelter for treatment, following the purchase of the Mount Clara holdings by the Mount Coora Copper Mining Company in 1874.
 This may have been due to the fact that Mount Clara mine was two miles from the smelter, and ore had to be carted a considerable distance anyway.
 Mount Coora later had an ore roasting furnace built as well.

 The Mount Clara smelter fell into neglect.
 All mining in the area ceased by 1886.
 At the time seven other similar smelters were functioning in the area, however these are no longer to be seen.

 The eventual closure of the mines was attributed by Rands (in 1886) to the high cost of fuel for the smelters.